MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## RRNames {#rrnames}

-In the case of the HTTPSSVC RR, an origin is translated into the RRName in the following manner:
+In the case of the SVCB RR, an origin is translated into the RRName in the following manner:

 1. If the scheme is "https" and the port is 443,